fgaim/TiQuAD/README.md

 }
 ```

-> Note the samples in the `validation` and `test` sets have upto three answer annotations by different annotators.
+> **Note:** Samples in the `validation` set have up to three answers labeled by different annotators.

+## TiQuAD Test Set Access

+To maintain evaluation integrity and avoid data contamination, **the TiQuAD test set is not publicly available**.

+**Researchers** looking to access the test set for evaluation purpose, please email the first author of the paper, with the following details:

+- **Subject**: TiQuAD Test Set Request
+- Your full name and affiliation
+- Research purpose and usage plan
+- Acknowledgment that the dataset will be used for evaluation only

+We review requests to ensure legitimate research use while maintaining benchmark integrity.

 ## Experimental Results

-Datasets used in the experiments:
+### Datasets Used

-- MT: Tigrinya-SQuAD (Machine Translated SQuAD v1.1 train set) -- (Language: Tigrinya)
+- **MT**: Tigrinya-SQuAD (Machine Translated SQuAD v1.1 train set) — *Tigrinya*
-- Native: TiQuAD train set -- (Language: Tigrinya)
+- **Native**: TiQuAD train set — *Tigrinya*
-- SQuAD: SQuAD v1.1 train set -- (Language: English)
+- **SQuAD**: SQuAD v1.1 train set — *English*

-Pre-trained language models used in our experiments:
+### Pre-trained Language Models

 | **Model** | **Layers** | **AH** | **Params** | **Lang.** | **PT Tigrinya** |
 |-----------|------------|----------------|----------------|---------------|------------------|